-We know our priority areas to focus on and we have identified the major gaps that we need to address.
-We know that it is essential that we work in partnership to achieve our shared vision of preventing homelessness and have produced an action plan with tasks clustered under the 4 key priorities.
+Cheshire East knows our priority areas to focus on and the Council has identified the major gaps that need to be addressed.
+Cheshire East knows that it is essential that it works in partnership to achieve the shared vision of preventing homelessness, and have produced an action plan with tasks clustered under the 4 key priorities.